 Wind Rose: The Beginners guide

-Wind energy is considered as a renewable source of energy which can be used to operate windmills and wind turbines at locations where the intensity and speed of wind energy is strong enough for them to function properly.
+Wind energy is considered as a renewable source of energy which can be used to operate windmills and wind turbines at locations where the intensity and speed of wind energy are strong enough for them to function properly.

 Windmills are used at industry and household level to conserve power, whereas wind turbines are used in wind farms and wind energy industries.
 The Danish wind industry association mentioned that determining wind direction helps in setting up wind turbines and windmills in the direction of the wind and to a suited elevation.